Data Selection for Language Models via Importance Resampling: Introduction

-We consider two settings for our experiments: training general-domain LMs from scratch and continued pretraining of domain-specific LMs.
-To analyze the effect of varying the target distribution, we first consider continued pretraining of domain-specific LMs in a controlled setting, where we take the target samples to be unlabeled training inputs from a downstream dataset (Section~\ref{sec:continued}).
-We perform continued pretraining~\citep{gururangan2020don} on the selected data starting from RoBERTa~\citep{liu2019roberta} and evaluate by fine-tuning on the downstream dataset (whose unlabeled inputs were also used as the target for data selection).
-On 8 classification datasets from 4 diverse domains (CS papers, biomedical papers, news, reviews), \IS improves over RoBERTa (no continued pretraining) by 2\% on average and is comparable to expert-curated data as in~\citet{gururangan2020don}.
+We consider selecting data from The Pile (1.6B examples) for continued pretraining of domain-specific LMs and training general-domain LMs from scratch.
+First, we select data for continued pretraining~\citep{gururangan2020don} of domain-specific LMs in a controlled setting where the target samples are unlabeled training inputs from a downstream dataset (Section~\ref{sec:continued}).
+We perform continued pretraining on the selected data starting from RoBERTa~\citep{liu2019roberta} and evaluate by fine-tuning on the downstream dataset (whose unlabeled inputs were also used as the target for data selection).
+On 8 datasets from 4 domains (CS papers, biomedical papers, news, reviews), \IS improves over RoBERTa (no continued pretraining) by 2\% on average and is even comparable to continued pretraining on expert-curated data from~\citet{gururangan2020don}.

-For general-domain LMs (Section~\ref{sec:scratch}), the data selection target is formal text from Wikipedia and books (following GPT-3 and PaLM).
+For general-domain LMs (Section~\ref{sec:scratch}), the data selection target is formal, clean text from Wikipedia and books, following GPT-3~\citep{brown2020gpt3}.
 We train a masked language model (MLM) from scratch on the selected data and evaluate by fine-tuning on GLUE~\citep{wang2019glue}.
-In our controlled experiments, heuristic classification performs comparably to random sampling from The Pile, possibly because The Pile is already filtered using heuristic classification.
-In contrast, \IS improves over both baselines by 2--2.5\% on average on the GLUE benchmark.
+In controlled experiments, heuristic classification performs comparably to random sampling from The Pile, possibly because The Pile is already filtered using heuristic classification. \IS improves over both baselines by 2--2.5\% on average on GLUE.
+We publish the selected dataset and the code for \IS to improve future LM pretraining. \textsuperscript{\ref{urlfootnote}}